Conserved quantities enable the quantum Mpemba effect in weakly open systems

-{\it Conclusions.} In this paper, we discussed the occurrence of the Mpemba effect in weakly open quantum many-body systems, initialized in different thermal states.
-We give numerical evidence that the Mpemba effect can occur only when the underlying Hamiltonian has additional conserved quantities.
-Analytical arguments for our claim are based on the dimensional reduction.
-If energy is the only approximately conserved quantity, the dynamics can be approximated with evolution between Gibbs ensembles of different temperatures.
-In the presence of additional conserved quantities and for integrable Hamiltonians, additional time dependent Lagrange parameters must be introduced and the dynamics is approximated with time dependent generalized Gibbs ensembles.
-When projecting the dynamics on one-dimensional distances between the time-dependent state and the steady state, crossings can appear if the dynamics evolves on the multidimensional GGE manifold and cannot appear for dynamics within one-dimensional thermal manifold.
-Even though our dimensional-reduction argument applies at the level of the zeroth-order approximation, tensor-network simulations of the full density matrix suggest our claim is valid for finite, experimentally relevant bath couplings.
-Furthermore, our conclusions are system-size independent and capture genuine many-body phenomena.
+{\it Conclusions.} In this paper, we studied the Mpemba effect in weakly open quantum many-body systems initialized in different thermal states.
+We give numerical evidence that the Mpemba effect can occur only when the underlying Hamiltonian has additional (local) conserved quantities.
+If energy is the only approximately conserved quantity, the dynamics can be approximated as an evolution between Gibbs ensembles of different temperatures.
+In the presence of additional conserved quantities and for integrable Hamiltonians, additional Lagrange parameters lead to the state being approximated with time dependent generalized Gibbs ensembles.
+When projecting this dynamics on one-dimensional distances between the time-dependent state and the steady state, crossings can appear if the state evolves in the multidimensional GGE manifold and cannot appear for dynamics within the one-dimensional thermal manifold.